TokenEngineeringCommunity/website/docs/contributing.md

   - and many more
 - Current TE projects you can contribute to
   - TE landing page
+    - Docusaurus basics
+    - how to edit docs
+    - GitHub basics
   - token reviews
   - TE book
   - TE 101